BumblebeeBat/FlyingFox/docs/lightning.md

 For a bet, both parties need to put some money at stake.
 This can be done trustlessly by adding a hashlock to the bet.
 Until the hashlock is removed, each party would get their own money back.
 Once the hashlock is removed, the bet becomes active.
+Only the server should know the secret at first.

 1) I tell the server I want to add money to the bet.
 I update my channel state.
 I send a signature and new channel state to the server.
+The server generates the secrethash for the hashlock.
 * I update channel_partner
 * server updates channel_manager
 * server updates arbitrage